visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 Delete Project: This will delete the current project, the account will remain and you can use/collaborate with other projects.
 Delete all data: Your account will be removed including all projects where you are an owner.
 If you currently have a subscription, it will cancel the subscription automatically.
 It will also remove the email from any future marketing campaign.

-Delete usually takes 3 days.
-In the mean time user can cancel the deletion request.
-After deleted user will have metadata of the data which is deleted for better transparency.
+Deletion usually takes 3 days.
+Within that time, you are able to cancel the deletion request.
+After deletion, you will have metadata of the data which is deleted for better transparency.

 ## Introduction